Generic isomorphism classes of abelian groups: Introduction

+Surprisingly, groups, undoubtedly central objects in mathematics, had not been studied from this perspective until 2020.
+This line of research was initiated by I.~Goldbring, S.~Kunnawalkam Elayavalli, Y.~Lodha \cite{GOLDBRING}, and, independently, by M.~Elekes, B.~Gehér, K.~Ka\-na\-las, T.~Kátay, T.~Keleti, A.~Kocsis, and M.~Pálfy \cite{ELEKES, ELEKES22}.
+Among others, the authors of \cite{GOLDBRING} proved that every isomorphism class is meager in the space $\calg$ of countably infinite groups.
+They also studied the generic behavior in various subspaces of $\calg$ defined by natural group properties.
+The authors of \cite{ELEKES, ELEKES22} proved that the isomorphism class of the group $\bigoplus_{i\in\nat}(\rat/\int)$ is comeager in the subspace of abelian groups.
+They also initiated the study of generic properties of topological groups and proved the following.

+\begin{theorem} \cite{ELEKES22} The isomorphism class of the countably infinite power of the universal odometer is comeager in the space of compact metrizable abelian groups. \end{theorem}

-In the present paper we study two categories, which are the Pontryagin duals of each other (see Subsection~\ref{ss.pontryagin}): connected compact metrizable abelian groups and torsion-free discrete countable abelian groups.
-In both cases our notion of largeness is genericity and the equivalence relation is the isomorphism of topological groups.
-It turns out that the former problem involves so-called indecomposable continua, hence the paper concerns the interplay between three theories: continuum theory, genericity and topological groups (see Section~\ref{s.connected_CMA} for the definitions).
-The study of indecomposable continua is a classical branch of continuum theory.
-Some well-known examples are the pseudo-arc, the boundary of the Lakes of Wada and solenoids.
+The present paper is a successor of \cite{ELEKES22}.
+We study the generic behavior in two classes of abelian groups, which are dual to each other (in the sense of Pontryagin duality): connected compact metrizable abelian groups and torsion-free (discrete) countable abelian groups.
+It turns out that the former problem involves so-called indecomposable continua.
+The study of indecomposable continua is a classical branch of continuum theory (see Section~\ref{s.connected_CMA} for the definition).
+Some well-known examples are the pseudo-arc, the boundary of the Lakes of Wada, and solenoids.

 \textbf{Solenoids.} For a sequence of primes $(p_0,p_1,\ldots)$, consider the following inverse system: for each $i\in\nat$ let $S_i$ be the circle group and $f_i:S_{i+1}\to S_i$ be the map $x\mapsto p_i\cdot x$ (mod 1), which is a continuous homomorphism.
 The topological group defined as the inverse limit of such an inverse system is called a \emph{solenoid}.